 How long does it take to register a domain?

-Domain registration is typically instantaneous or takes a few minutes, depending on the registrar and registry processing times.
+It's usually instant or just takes a few minutes, depending on how fast the registrar and registry process things.

 What happens if I don't renew my domain?